Get to know St. Matthew's University at an upcoming event!

 Another difference is that anatomy is a static discipline, while physiology is dynamic.
 This means that anatomy deals with unchanging structures, while physiology looks at how these structures function in real-time.

 Despite these differences, anatomy and physiology are interdependent.
 You cannot understand how the body works without first knowing its parts and how they are put together.
-Likewise, an understanding of body function is useless without a knowledge of the underlying structure.
+Likewise, it is difficult to truly understand body function without a knowledge of the underlying structure.
 This is why many students choose to study both disciplines simultaneously.

 Why You Need to Study Anatomy as a Medical Student

 Anatomy provides the foundations for everything else that you will learn in medical school.
-A strong understanding of anatomy is necessary to build upon to understand more complex concepts later on.
+A strong understanding of anatomy is necessary to master more complex concepts later on.

-Having a good grasp of anatomy is important for your future career as a doctor.
-Thorough knowledge of human anatomy is crucial for diagnosis, treatment and research purposes.
-It is essential for developing clinical skills.
+Having a good grasp of anatomy is certainly essential for your future career as a doctor.
+A deep understanding of human anatomy is crucial for diagnosis, treatment and research purposes.
 Thorough knowledge of anatomy is required to accurately perform a physical examination, for example.
 It is also necessary for many other medical procedures, such as injections, biopsies and surgeries.

 Finally, studying anatomy can be enjoyable and fascinating in its own right.
 The human body is an incredible machine and there is a lot to learn about how it works.
 So, the best way to study anatomy is to embrace your natural curiosity as a medical student and dive into the details.
 With the right approach, you can develop a lifelong love for anatomy, as well as medicine more broadly.